Team Fortress 2: Post-release

 On April 18, 2024, after testing on Windows and Linux, Valve released an update to Team Fortress 2, adding 64-bit support to the game, increasing the frame rate by an average of 22 percent, although it was falsely detected as malware by some anti-virus software.

 On June 17, 2024, Valve dropped macOS support for Team Fortress 2, among other legacy Valve titles that were previously supporting it, along with removing the Apple icon from the website's download button.
 The macOS port of Team Fortress 2 was not natively playable on any version beyond macOS Mojave, which Apple released in 2018 and supported until 2021.
 The lack of ongoing macOS support is largely attributable to Apple's use of its proprietary Metal graphics drivers, which are not officially compatible with the widely available Vulkan API that Team Fortress 2 can now run on.

 On October 25, 2024, an update was released that fixed a bug where the BLU Team Scout was wearing brown pants (identical to the RED Scout's pants) rather than the intended blue pants matching the BLU Team's color scheme.
 The update received notable attention due to the perceived absurdity of fixing such a bug 17 years into the game's lifespan.
 It was reverted a day later, citing that it led to inconsistencies with existing cosmetic items that were based on the broken color scheme.

 The Team Fortress 2 client and server source code was added to Valve's public software development kit (SDK) for the Source engine in February 2025, with the intent to allow creators to modify the game as much as they want and publish these via Steam, only requiring that such changes be released for free.

 On June 23, 2025, Valve released a blog post asking community mappers to prepare new maps for an upcoming update focusing on the Mann vs. Machine game mode, which had not seen major additions since 2013.
+Over a year after the announcement, Valve released another post, reassuring that the update is still being worked on, noting the high amount of community submissions and clarifying that the update will not be rushed.